My Hero Academia: Popularity

 My Hero Academia ranked second on the "Nationwide Bookstore Employees' Recommended Comics of 2015" poll by Honya Club online bookstore.
-The series has been ranked on the "Book of the Year" list from Media Factory's Da Vinci magazine, where professional book reviewers, bookstore employees, and Da Vinci readers participate; it ranked 26th in 2015; 22nd in 2016; 16th in 2018; 37th in 2019; 41st in 2020; 34th in 2021; 22nd in 2022; and 19th in 2024.
+The series has been ranked on the "Book of the Year" list from Media Factory's Da Vinci magazine, where professional book reviewers, bookstore employees, and Da Vinci readers participate; it ranked 26th in 2015; 22nd in 2016; 16th in 2018; 37th in 2019; 41st in 2020; 34th in 2021; 22nd in 2022; 19th in 2024; and 28th in 2025.
 On Takarajimasha's Kono Manga ga Sugoi! ranking of the top 20 manga for male readers, it ranked fifth on the 2016 list.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, My Hero Academia ranked 16th.
 On a 2021 survey conducted by Line Research asking Japanese high school students what manga series they are currently into, the series ranked second among boys.

 The story has been noted to take inspiration from elements in American superhero comics, such as the aesthetics of its characters, and due to the popularity of the series, characters of My Hero Academia were used to promote the Marvel Studios films Avengers: Infinity War and Captain America: Brave New World.
 Before the anime adaptation's premiere, Narutos creator Masashi Kishimoto praised Kōhei Horikoshi's work, and said: "My Hero Academia is finally getting animated!
 Congratulations!
 To put into words this sensation, which I know firsthand... it's probably a great feeling.
 [Considering] the original work and the studio, Bones... you don't need the 'probably,' it's a great feeling.
 People who know it will get it!
 Internationally, even... in any case, it's a great feeling.
 It's the same feeling I had when my work was first animated – no, [the series] is more than that!
 And they aren't making me say this, it's the truth."
 Kishimoto also believed that it would be a success overseas.
 One Piece creator Eiichiro Oda also praised the series.
 After the manga's completion, writers, editors, the anime's staff and cast, and stage play actors expressed congratulations to Horikoshi for his work.